energywebfoundation/ewai-market/README.md

 ---

 The instructions below are about how to setup this marketplace component.
-The app is a React app built with [Gatsby.js](https://www.gatsbyjs.org) + TypeScript + CSS modules and will connect to Ocean components in Rinkeby by default.
+The app is a React app built with <a href="https://www.gatsbyjs.org" target="_blank">Gatsby.js</a> + TypeScript + CSS modules and will connect to Ocean components in Rinkeby by default.

 To start local development: